joybio/multiPrime/README.md

 # Requirements

-To run this pipeline, your computer requires **40 GB of available memory (RAM)** to process larger number of sequence (e.g. 100000).
-Moreover, snakemake was used to facilitate the automated execution of all analysis steps.
+To run this pipeline, your computer requires **30 GB of available memory (RAM)** to process larger number of sequence (e.g. 100000).
+We don't suggest that Input sequences contains those sequences whose length is greater than 10K,  if necessary, you'd better set the Maxseq in yaml file as small as possible, but do not smaller than 100.
+Snakemake was used to facilitate the automated execution of all analysis steps.
 The easiest way to make use of the pipeline is to set up a python 3.9 virtual environment and run the pipeline is this environment.
 Download/Provide all necessary files:

 DEGEPRIME-1.1.0: DOI: 10.1128/AEM.01403-14; "DegePrime, a program for degenerate primer design for broad-taxonomic-range PCR in microbial ecology studies."
 		Links: https://github.com/EnvGen/DegePrime; please move this directory into scripts

-biopython: Not required in v1.0.1
+biopython: Not required in v1.0.1 and the subsequent version

 mfeprimer-3.2.6: DOI: 10.1093/nar/gkz351; "MFEprimer-3.0: quality control for PCR primers."